Stylish racegoers out in force for Royal Ascot Ladies’ Day

 Towering headgear inspired by Jane Austen, recycled creations and even fluttering butterflies were some of the designs worn by racing fans.

-In sweltering temperatures spectators swept into the famous Berkshire racecourse before the feature race of the week, the Gold Cup, with the winning jockey and trainer receiving their prizes from the King and Queen.
+In sweltering temperatures spectators swept into the famous Berkshire racecourse and later watched Trawlerman win the feature race of the week, the Gold Cup, and the King and Queen congratulate the winning jockey William Buick as they presented prizes.

 Milliner Viv Jenner did not waste a past creation but recycled a striking circular yellow and pink design for Ladies’ Day: “It’s all about sustainable fashion, I wore this hat in 2022.